The next portion of the Christmas story takes us to chapter two of Matthew’s gospel…

 You see, the term “magi” was used to identify the priests and wise men among the ancient civilizations of the Medes, Persians, and Babylonians.
 These men were said to be highly skilled in divination, astrology, and the interpretation of signs.
 This was not unlike modern-day astrologers who believe that the movement and arrangement of stars and planets can have an impact on human events.
 The idea is that a person who possesses the ability to interpret these alignments will also have the ability to foretell the future.

-Perhaps the clearest Biblical warning against this type of activity can be found in Deuteronomy 18:10-12…
+Perhaps the clearest Biblical warning against this type of activity is found in Deuteronomy 18:10-12…

 “Let no one be found among you who sacrifices his son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
 Anyone who does these things is detestable to the LORD…” (NIV).